MiKuwahara/food-recipe-app-2/README.md

+# SulitinMoGroceryMo

+The SulitinMoGroceryMo application is a website for searching recipes.
+It aims to eliminate food waste by using every bit of your produce in your fridge.
+Users can use SulitinMoGroceryMo to find recipes with the ingredients they already have.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).